hawa-bah/black-codher-my-personal-project/README.md

 1. `npm install && npm install --prefix client`
 2. `npm run develop`

+Please note that you run `npm install && npm install --prefix client` during your first installation, subsequently you will only need to run `npm run develop` to get your development environment up and running
 ### Example Application

+We have created an example application that will display a list of users that are stored in your local database.

-If all's well, you should see a list of names.
+If all's well with the above steps, you should see a list of names.
 If your browser shows a "No users found" message, re-check all the steps to ensure your database is populated and connected properly.

 ## What's Next?!